68: NO ROUGH RIDE TO SAGAMORE HILL

 The two of us followed Sue Sarna down the winding staircase to the first floor where we entered Roosevelt’s library and main study.
 Not only did TR come to Sagamore Hill while President, he used his home as his Summer White House from 1902 to 1908.
 The library was his office and since it was outfitted with a telephone, he could effectively run the country from that room.
 The wall above the book case was called his “Wall of Heroes” and there were five framed portraits of men who Roosevelt looked up to from his desk and well as in life.
 The five men were Abraham Lincoln, his father Theodore Roosevelt, Sr., Ulysses S. Grant, Justice John Marshall, and George Washington.

 The final room that Sarna led us into was the North Room, or TR’s trophy room.
 The North Room was two-stories tall and decorated with numerous wild game heads, horns, skins and any other part of the animal that one could imagine.
-Roosevelt hung one of his Rough Riders hats, as well as his sabre, on the antlers of an elk.
+Roosevelt hung one of his Rough Riders hats, as well as his saber, on the antlers of an elk.
 As much as I admired Theodore Roosevelt for his conservation of our natural resources and his leadership as President, I despised his killing of innocent animals for trophies.
 Shooting an animal with a high-powered rifle to make into a rug or to mount its head from the wall to prove your manhood is disgusting, to say the least.
 When he died, Roosevelt’s head shouldn’t have been carved onto Mount Rushmore.
 Instead, it should have been stuffed and mounted above the fireplace in the North Room.

 With Roosevelt’s ‘Wall of Heroes’ behind me, it was a pleasure to stand in his library at Sagamore Hill.
 It was in this room where President Roosevelt ran the country when he used his home as his Summer White House.